-Black history is American history, but finding (or creating) interactive lessons that help students draw connections between history and modern day can be challenging.
-That’s why we’re so grateful for the 306: African American History and 306: Continuing the Story high school curriculums from EVERFI.
-You’ll have everything you need to plan lessons and engaging activities for grades 8-12 that are meaningful, turn-key, and free.
+Black history is American history, but finding (or creating) interactive lessons that help students draw connections between history and what’s going on today can be challenging.
+That’s why we’re so grateful for the 306: African American History and 306: Continuing the Story high school curricula from EVERFI.
+You’ll have everything you need to plan lessons and engaging activities for grades 8–12 that are meaningful, turnkey, and free.

 What Does “306” Mean?